 How do I get a license to use FlexRule?

-When you install FlexRule, simply follow the licensing wizard for a trial license.
+When you install FlexRule, simply follow the licensing wizard for a license.
 You can also contact us to request a license.

 Where can I get some sample projects?

 Yes – for all the products there are several samples.

 FlexRule Runtime samples can be found on GitHub.